interfect/cjdns-installer/README.md

 The installer will, by default, install a TAP driver, cjdns, and a Windows service that starts cjdns on boot.
 It will generate a configuration file at `C:\Program Files (x86)\cjdns\cjdroute.conf`, or wherever you installed it to, and then start cjdns.

 To configure cjdns, edit that configuration file, and then issue `net stop cjdns` and `net start cjdns` as administrator (or just reboot).

+## Testing cjdns

+Open a command prompt or a PowerShell window and try to ping a valid IPv6 address as described in detail [in the User Guide](https://github.com/interfect/cjdns-installer/blob/master/Users%20Guide.md).

+If you experience any problems, you can look at the Windows Event Viewer.
+If there are many entries with `CJDNS Watchdog Service` in the `Event Viewer (Local)`/`Windows Logs`/`Application` branch, something must be wrong.